graphile/crystal/postgraphile/website/postgraphile/registry.md

 and functions.
 You can even build resources for custom SQL expressions should you wish.

-PostGraphile automatically build resources for you based on all your tables, views, materialized views and functions.
+PostGraphile automatically builds resources for you based on all your tables, views, materialized views and functions.

 There are two main classes of resources.
 "Table-like" resources don't accept